php-flasher/php-flasher/docs/pages/themes/minimal.md

 </div>
 ```

-Note: The HTML includes the class `fl-dot`, but this element is not present in the rendered structure (this appears to be a small inconsistency in the theme).
+This structure is deliberately minimalist, with just a small colored dot to indicate notification type and a thin progress bar at the bottom.

+## <i class="fa-solid fa-lightbulb"></i> Theme Features

-## Design Philosophy
+### Design Philosophy

 The Minimal theme embodies several key design principles: